Having a good clean shave has a lot of benefits.

 Nick Shaves explains.

 What’s the alternative?
 Why not consider using a safety razor.
-Safety razors works in the principle of cutting facial hair in phases, this virtually eliminates the chances of irritation because your skin does not have to deal with 5 blades simultaneously grating your skin.
+Safety razors work in the principle of cutting facial hair in phases, this virtually eliminates the chances of irritation because your skin does not have to deal with 5 blades simultaneously grating your skin.

 6. Shave with the grain

 Shaving with the grain reduces the risk of irritation because you’re shaving in the direction the hair is growing.
 There is minimal risk of ingrown hair because you’re not shaving too close against the skin.